Alfresco/alfresco-dockerfiles-bakery/README.md

 The images built by this project may be scanned for vulnerabilities using Grype, if the `grype` binary is available in the PATH.

-> Grype is an open-source vulnerability scanner for container images that
+> Grype is an open-source scanner for container images, ideal for identifying
-> supports languages like Java by checking JAR files for known issues.
-However,
-> it may flag vulnerabilities inaccurately, as it detects libraries but can't
+> recent vulnerabilities, especially within base OS images.
+While it supports
+> application libraries, it lacks reachability analysis, meaning it cannot
-> confirm if vulnerable functions are actually used.
-Always refer to Alfresco
+> confirm whether vulnerabilities are actually exploitable in the context of the
-> Security bulletins for the most reliable information.
+> application.
+For accurate insights, refer to Alfresco Security bulletins and
+> contact Hyland support, as these sources provide vetted information after
+> manual triaging of scanner findings within the application code.
+Remember to
+> always assess findings within the context of your specific deployment.

 If you want to run the security scan manually, you can use the following command: